Skip to main content

 A diet high in processed carbohydrates can lead to chronically elevated insulin levels, a condition known as hyperinsulinemia.
 Over time, cells can become resistant to insulin’s signal, leading to insulin resistance, a precursor to type 2 diabetes.
 An individual with insulin resistance will find it incredibly difficult to lose weight, as their body is in a constant state of fat storage.
 A generic “eat less, move more” approach fails to address this underlying hormonal dysfunction.

 A hormonally-aware protocol would focus on improving insulin sensitivity.
-This might involve a lower-carbohydrate diet, the strategic use of supplements like berberine or inositol, and the incorporation of to increase glucose uptake by muscles.
+This might involve a lower-carbohydrate diet, the strategic use of supplements like berberine or inositol, and the incorporation of resistance training to increase glucose uptake by muscles.
 Similarly, thyroid hormones act as the accelerator pedal for your metabolism.

 Suboptimal thyroid function, even within the “normal” lab range, can lead to a sluggish metabolism, weight gain, and fatigue.
 A generic program would not even consider this possibility.
 A hormonally-aware protocol would investigate thyroid function in detail, looking at not just TSH, but also free T3, free T4, and reverse T3, to get a complete picture of thyroid health.